What is Fair Housing?

 The simple version

-It is not illegal to state your own gender, religion, race etc in your advert as these are facts - it's just illegal to state a preference based on them.
+It is not illegal to state your own gender, religion, race etc in your ad as these are facts - it's just illegal to state a preference based on them.

 There are also further conditions based on which state - or even county - you live in.
 These are usually found in Human Rights legislation and can include: